meihunprince/100daysofcybersecurity/README.md

 # 100daysofcybersecurity

-Hey mates, here let's spend some consistent days on Cybersec concepts or whatever it can be to boost your knowledge.
+Hey readers, here let's spend some consistent days on Cybersec concepts or whatever it can be to boost your knowledge.